trauma and learning

 On September 1, 2011, the Center moved to its current home in Warwick, RI.

-This site remains intact as a resource for adult educators and learners.The RIAEPDC site contains more recent and ongoing news; this site exists increasingly as an archive and resource library, and is actively edited and updated.
+This site remains intact as a resource for adult educators and learners, and will be updated more frequently going forward.The RIAEPDC site contains more recent and ongoing news; this site exists increasingly as an archive and resource library, and was actively edited and updated.

-2018 Adult Education Conference, originally scheduled for March 13, will be held on June 8.
+2018 Adult Education Conference, originally scheduled for March 13, was held on June 8.

 2016 Adult Education Conference was held September 29, at New England Tech